attuna/perfect-pets/README.md

 - T123 Penicillin antibiotic course $50.00
 - T155 Feline hysterectomy $200.00
 - T112 Vaccination course against feline flu $70.00
-- T56 Small dog – stay in pen per day (includes feeding) $20.00
+- T56 Small dog – stay in cage per day (includes feeding) $20.00

 *A standard rate of **$20.00** is charged for each examination, which is recorded as a type of treatment*.
 The treatment number uniquely identifies each type of